irvingreid/controlledflight-jekyll/_posts/2007-07-27-scaled-composites-accident.md

 > LOS ANGELES (Reuters) – Three people were killed and three others critically injured on Thursday in an explosion at the California rocket-testing facilities operated by famed commercial spaceflight pioneer Burt Rutan, authorities said.

-NASA often gets criticized for being too conservative and risk-averse, but at the same time space flight is *extremely* dangerous work,Â and a tiny mistake can do a lot of damage.
+NASA often gets criticized for being too conservative and risk-averse, but at the same time space flight is *extremely* dangerous work, and a tiny mistake can do a lot of damage.